-Existing Proposed Explanation Review of complaint (2) The Complaints Officer shall review a complaint made under this Act, and shall investigate the complaint, or any possible offence that otherwise comes to the attention of the Complaints Officer, to the extent that he or she considers warranted in the circumstances.
-Complaint justified (3) If after investigation the Complaints Officer considers that the complaint is justified, the Complaints Officer shall refer the complaint to the Adjudicator for a hearing and may make an order in accordance with section 119. deleted If resolution through informal processes is not possible, the Métis Judicial Body would hold a formal hearing and make a decision.
-Punishment Ineligibility to hold office 133.
-Any person who is found guilty of committing an offence under this Act by a court or the Adjudicator is ineligible to hold any elected or appointed office in the Métis Nation - Saskatchewan for a period of 10 Dealt with in section 116.01
+Existing Proposed Explanation 118.
+(1) Any person may request the Complaints Officer to investigate an alleged offence under this Act.
+Review of complaint (2) The Complaints Officer shall review a complaint made under this Act, and shall investigate the complaint, or any possible offence that otherwise comes to the attention of the Complaints Officer, to the extent that he or she considers warranted in the circumstances. investigate the complaint, or any possible offence that otherwise comes to the attention of the Complaints Officer, to the extent that the Complaints Officer considers warranted in the circumstances.
+Services of counsel and experts 118(4) For the purposes of an investigation, the Complaints Officer may engage the services of legal counsel, investigators, experts or other persons.
+(2) For the purposes of an investigation, the Complaints Officer may engage the services of legal counsel, investigators, experts or other persons.
+No substantive change.
+Complaint justified (3) If after investigation the Complaints Officer considers that the complaint is justified, the Complaints Officer shall refer the complaint to the Adjudicator for a hearing and may make an order in accordance with section 119.
+(3) If after investigation the Complaints Officer considers that the complaint is justified, the Complaints Officer shall refer the complaint to the Adjudicator for a hearing and may make an order in accordance with section 141.
+No substantive change.